arulmanisi/multisport-anomaly-engine/README.md

 # Cricket Anomaly Engine

-Open-source engine to detect unusual patterns in cricket matches.
-It consumes structured ball-by-ball/phase data, scores deviations from baselines, and exposes a FastAPI endpoint for scoring.
+Open-source engine to detect unusual patterns in sports matches.
+PLAIX is a multi-sport anomaly and intelligence platform; it currently ships a cricket scorer and a football placeholder, with a structure to add more sports easily.

 ## PLAIX MVP (Day 1)
 - Backend MVP for cricket anomaly detection (placeholder rule-based scoring).